Do your auto insurance and registration address have to match?

-Enter your ZIP to get quotes now using your home address.
+It’s all about you.
+We want to help you make the right coverage choices.
+Enter your ZIP code to get auto insurance quotes now using your home address.

 Does your auto insurance address have to match your registration?

-If you put your physical address on your registration, you should be prepared to put that same address on your auto insurance as well.
+If you put your physical address on your registration, you should be prepared to put that same address on your car insurance as well.